-Leanne’s family were also involved and informed in Leanne’s care pathway progress at her request throughout.
+Leanne’s family were also involved and informed in her care pathway progress throughout, at her request.

-As a next stage in her therapy Leanne is currently now taking part in voluntary work in the community and her discharge is planned within the next month to supported accommodation in the community.
+After a 20 month stay in our mental rehabilitation hospital, the next stage in her therapy is taking part in voluntary work in the community and her discharge is planned within the next month to supported accommodation in the community.